facebook/react-native-website/docs/the-new-architecture/codegen-cli.md

 # The Codegen CLI

-Calling gradle or manually calling a script might be hard to remember and it requeires a lot of cerimonies.
+Calling Gradle or manually calling a script might be hard to remember and it requires a lot of cerimony.

 To simplify it, we created a CLI tool that can help you running those tasks: the **Codegen** cli.